-Before Alan Cooper’s keynote at Agile 2008, which marked a formal reconciliation between Agile discourse and interaction design, as described by Agile Alliance, roles were the primary method through which system engineers tried to understand users within the context of their requirements for a system.
+Before Alan Cooper’s keynote address at Agile 2008, which marked a formal reconciliation between Agile discourse and interaction design, as described by Agile Alliance, roles were the primary method through which system engineers tried to understand users within the context of their requirements for a system.
 Personas and roles are two entirely different concepts, despite being often confused with each other.
 This article explores the limitations of roles and goes over the best practices of creating personas.

 Limitations Of Roles